microsoft/ChakraCore-wiki/Building-ChakraCore.md

 ## Linux ##

 ChakraCore on Linux is still under development.
-We are making progress on a first implementation of ChakraCore interpreter and runtime, no JIT, on Linux, targeting x64 Ubuntu 16.04 LTS and Clang 3.8+.
+We are working on a first implementation of ChakraCore interpreter and runtime, no JIT, on Linux, targeting x64 Ubuntu 16.04 LTS and Clang 3.8+.
+We will add JIT later as we progress.
 You can test the current support with the following instructions.

 To build ChakraCore on Linux:
 * Make sure you have Ubuntu 16.04 LTS on your machine or VM.
 Visit http://releases.ubuntu.com/ to download latest LTS (x64).